 Westminster XWN 18253

-I bought this record for the outstanding illustration.
+I bought this record because I was drawn to the outstanding illustration.
 But the music, if you are into exotica and or soundtrack, is an interesting listen.
 A few passages remind me of the mutants singing to the bomb in the movie Beneath The Planet Of The Apes.
 Well... it just does!
-LOL!
 I sampled the first part of the record.
 Sorry, that's just the way I do things here in The Attic... just a taste.

 Theme From Valley Of The Dolls